 In addition, the practice originated among the hunting peoples.
 Hunting peoples lived in tribal groups.
 Seen statistically, these

-Ploss was partly misinterpreted.
-He claimed phimosis to be the origin of routine male circumcision, (he did not claim fertility to be of relevance apart from among the Jews).
+Ploss was misinterpreted.
+His original work claimed phimosis to be the origin of routine male circumcision, (he did not claim fertility to be of relevance apart from among the Jews).

 Lets reconsider - some forms of phimosis are merely irritating others